 4. Set achievable goals

-Your career plan should outline how you'll get to where you want to be, what actions are needed and when, and your short-, medium- and long-term goals.
+Your career plan should outline how you'll get to where you want to be, what actions are needed and when, and separated into your short-, medium- and long-term goals.
 Constantly review your progress, especially after each short-term goal is reached.